JagdCake/site.jc_data/README.md

 ### In short:
 - I'm using data from my website [“I watched a Movie!”](https://movies.jagdcake.com/)
-- the data is stored in a PostgreSQL database (dump available [here](https://github.com/JagdCake/site.movies/blob/master/database_dump.movies.tar.xz)); most of the data processing functions are in the [repository](./src/Repository/MovieRepository.php) file
+- the data is stored in a PostgreSQL database; most of the data processing functions are in the [repository](./src/Repository/MovieRepository.php) file
 - the information is visualized on a static website — [“JC Data”](https://data.jagdcake.com), generated using Symfony 4

 ## First Time Setup